How to create a Network Drive

 - Click the link that says, "Connect to a website that you can use to store your documents and pictures"

 - Click the option that says, "Choose a custom network location" and then click "Next"

-- At "Internet or Network Address", enter ftp://yourdomain.com (be sure to replace yourdomain.com with your actual domain), and click "Next"
+- At "Internet or Network Address", enter ftp://example.com (be sure to replace example.com with your actual domain), and click "Next"

 - Uncheck the option to "Log on Anonymously" and enter your FTP user as the username (which is your cPanel username), then click "Next"

 - Type in a name to reference your network location and then click "Next"